Medical Information Management Option

 |Principles of Internet and Information Security||CIT118||3||CIT110 or CIT113 or CIT120 or Chair approval|

 |Database Design with MS Access or Collaboration, Communication, and Integrating||CIT128 or CIT250||3||CIT110 or CIT113 or CIT120 or Chair approval; CIT110 or CIT113 or Chair approval|

-*Note: NHP180 course description is found under Allied Health.
+*Note: NHP180 course description is found under Surgical Technology

-**Note: OIM230 Administrative Business Communication must be taken during the fall semester prior to enrolling in OIM299.
+***Note: OIM232 Administrative Business Communication I must be taken during the fall semester prior to enrolling in OIM299 and requires Chair approval.